 San Francisco lies in San Francisco county, which is one of the 57 counties in California.
 Overall, the San Francisco-San Mateo-Redwood City Metropolitan area has 982,930 total employed workers according to the US Bureau of Labor Statistics, with a 1% unemployment rate, $30/hr average worker wage, and a $61,940 average annual salary.
+Thus, about 15 out of every 1000 jobs in San Francisco are held by registered nurses, and 3/1000 are held by licensed practical and licensed vocational nurses.

 |Name||State||Population||# of Schools||Avg School Rank||Total Programs||Distance from San Francisco|